• Skip to content

 There are other genetic conditions that can cause jaundice.
 The most common is Gilbert’s syndrome, where jaundice happens during times of stress, illness, dehydration, menstruation or fasting.

-The causes of jaundice in older babies and children are different from the causes of jaundice in newborn babies.
+The causes of jaundice in older babies and children are different from the causes of jaundice in newborns.
 This article is about jaundice in older babies and children.

 Jaundice symptoms

-If your child has jaundice, you’ll notice their skin turning yellowish.
-The whites of their eyes will be yellow too.
+If your child has jaundice, you might notice the whites of their eyes or their skin turning yellowish.

 Your child might also have dark yellow wee and pale-coloured poo.
 Their skin might be itchy.